cosmos/cosmos/WHITEPAPER.md

 well as software and wetware protocol upgrades.

 All validators are responsible for voting on all proposals.
-Failing to vote on a proposal in a timely manner will result in the quark holder losing `AbsenteeismPenalty` (DEFAULT 0.5%) of its quarks at most once per `AbsenteeismPenaltyWindow` (DEFAULT 1 week) time period.
+Failing to vote on a proposal in a timely manner will result in the atom holder losing `AbsenteeismPenalty` (DEFAULT 0.5%) of its atoms at most once per `AbsenteeismPenaltyWindow` (DEFAULT 1 week) time period.

 Delegators automatically inherit the vote of the delegated validator.
 This vote may be overridden manually.
-Unbonded quarks get no vote.
+Unbonded atoms get no vote.

-Each proposal requires a deposit of `MinimumProposalDeposit` tokens, which may be a combination one or more tokens include quarks.
+Each proposal requires a deposit of `MinimumProposalDeposit` tokens, which may be a combination one or more tokens include atoms.
 For each proposal, the voter may vote to take the deposit.
-If more than half of the voters choose to take the deposit (e.g. because the proposal was spam), the deposit goes to the reserve pool, except any quarks which are burned.
+If more than half of the voters choose to take the deposit (e.g. because the proposal was spam), the deposit goes to the reserve pool, except any atoms which are burned.

 For each proposal, voters may vote with the following options: